-After first login, the user needs to change his password.
-So, the response to above call will indicate the user to change the password.
+After the first login, the user needs to change his password.
+So, the response to the above call will indicate the user to change the password.

 initialResponse.getChallengeName() will be NEW_PASSWORD_REQUIRED in this case.

-The challengeResponse will contain the authentication tokens from Cognito, which can be send with further request to the applications.
-In the application we can again capture the token (may be in a filter) and check if the token is a valid one.
+The challengeResponse will contain the authentication tokens from Cognito, which can be sent with a further request to the applications.
+In the application, we can again capture the token (maybe in a filter) and check if the token is a valid one.
 The below code snippet depicts how to do it,

-The getUserResult will contain the details of Cognito user.
-Thereby we can make sure that user indeed login to the system already.
+The getUserResult will contain the details of the Cognito user.
+Thereby we can make sure that the user indeed login to the system already.

-The main advantage of using an identity manager like Cognito, is to offload the user security related tasks from application to a scalable service.
-AWS offers this service in pay per usage model, so that we only need to pay based on the usage.
+The main advantage of using an identity manager like Cognito is to offload the user security-related tasks from the application to a scalable service.
+AWS offers this service in pay per usage model so that we only need to pay based on the usage.